Altars, Catrinas, Parade, Dinner, Cemetery & More 2023

 ESSENTIALS

-Meet at 6:00 PM in the Romantic Zone.
+• Meet at 3:00 PM in the 5 Decembre Neighborhood.
 (Exact location and directions will be sent in your confirmation email.)
-Finish at 10:00 PM.
+Finish around 8:00 PM.

-Tour includes guided trip, multi course dinner, 2 shots, Jamaica and Horchata agua frescas, closing atole and pan de muerto, chocolate.
+• Tour includes guided trip, multi course dinner, Tequila shots, Jamaica and Horchata agua frescas, atole and pan de muerto, chocolate.

-Price is $89 usd per person with prepaid reservation or $100 usd payable to the trip leader if space is still available.
+• Price is $99 usd per person plus VAT with prepaid reservation or $110 usd plus VAT payable to the trip leader if space is still available.

-Price does not include customary tip for the adventure leader. (we recommend 20% minimum.)
+• Price does not include customary tip for the adventure leaders.

-EXCLUDED: Remember that each individual attendee is responsible for purchasing their own candy and treats to distribute during the Halloween festivities.
+EXCLUDED: Remember that each individual attendee is responsible for purchasing their own candy and treats to distribute during the Halloween and Day of the Dead festivities.
 We recommend filling at least a backpack full for each person.
 Those who can afford more please do.
 We truly believe that the amount of joy and light shown upon your heart will be reflected proportionally by the amount of joy that you can bring to the local children.

 Puerto Vallarta Day of the Dead Tours